What Is GPS Tracking and How Does It Work

 GPS Tracking System Basics

 A GPS tracking system does this by using the Global Navigation Satellite System (GNSS) network.
-This network consists of satellites that communicate with GPS devices to provide information on the location, direction, time, and speed of the vehicle being tracked.
+This network consists of satellites that communicate with GPS devices to provide information on the current location, direction, time, and speed of the vehicle being tracked.

-How Do Tracking Devices Work?
+How Does a Vehicle Tracking Device Work?

 GPS tracking devices send special satellite signals that are processed by a receiver.
 These GPS receivers track the exact location of the GPS device as well as compute their time and the velocity they are traveling.
 These positions can also be computed and represented in three-dimensional views using four types of GPS satellite signals.
 GPS systems consist of three segments: space, control, and user.